How Nutrition Supports Mental Focus

 Foods That Disrupt Focus

-Just as some foods support focus others disrupt it.
-Excessive sugar refined carbohydrates and ultra processed foods contribute to energy crashes and brain fog.
+Just as some foods support focus, others disrupt it.
+Excessive sugar, refined carbohydrates, and ultra-processed foods contribute to energy crashes and brain fog.
 Artificial additives may also affect sensitive individuals.

 Reducing these foods creates space for more nourishing options that support sustained focus.

-Nutrition and Long Term Brain Health
+Nutrition and Long-Term Brain Health

 Creating a Nutrition Routine for Focus